martingmayer/preventr/tests/testthat/_snaps/prevent_equations.md

     Code
       nested_lapply("smoking")
     Message
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
       Please check the following required variables:
-      `smoking` entered as 8675309, but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
+      * `smoking` entered as 8675309, but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
-      `smoking` entered as 8675309, but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
+      * `smoking` entered as 8675309, but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
-      `smoking` entered as "potato", but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
+      * `smoking` entered as "potato", but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
-      `smoking` entered as "potato", but must be one of TRUE, 1, FALSE, 0 Estimates are from: Base model.
+      * `smoking` entered as "potato", but must be one of TRUE, 1, FALSE, 0 PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
       Please check the following required variables:
-      `smoking` entered as NA, but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
+      * `smoking` entered as NA, but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
-      `smoking` entered as NA, but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
+      * `smoking` entered as NA, but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
-      `smoking` entered as NULL, but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
+      * `smoking` entered as NULL, but must be one of TRUE, 1, FALSE, 0 Please check the following required variables:
-      `smoking` entered as NULL, but must be one of TRUE, 1, FALSE, 0 Output
+      * `smoking` entered as NULL, but must be one of TRUE, 1, FALSE, 0 Output
       $`0`
       $`0`$not_quiet